-A credit card is necessary for many of today's transactions.
-However, getting a credit card without a job is risky, particularly if you don’t have any income.
+A credit card is necessary for many of today's transactions, especially if you want to rent a car or book a hotel.
+Getting a credit card without a job is risky, particularly if you don’t have any income.
 However, there are some consumers who do have regular steady income, just not income from a job.

 Many credit card applications only ask for generic occupation or employment and income information.
 You may simply have to choose whether you’re a student, government worker, homemaker, self-employed worker, or unemployed.

 Some applications may ask the name of your employer, but allow you to enter “None” if you don’t have an employer.
 You may find that some applications do not ask for employer information at all.
 If employment information is requested on the credit card application, you’re legally required to answer the information honestly.